About Our Organization

 Goals of AZINA

-- To organize all Indian nurses together for the development of each member thus form a group that is stronger and visible and at the cutting edge of practice, education, and research,
+- To organize all nurses and nursing students of Indian origin and heritage together for the development of a professional group that is stronger, visible, and to be at the cutting edge of practice, education, and research.

-- To conduct, analyze and publish information to increase knowledge and awareness of the health care needs of ethnic minorities.
+- To conduct, analyze, and publish information to increase knowledge and awareness of the health care needs of people in ethnic minorities.

-- To participate in conferences, workshops, seminars and forums to increase the health knowledge of ethnic minorities as well as socially, spiritually and economically under-served populations.
+- To participate in conferences, workshops, seminars, and forums to increase the members’ awareness of healthcare needs of ethnic minorities as well as socially, spiritually and economically under-served populations.

-- To present seminars, workshops, and forums on health and nursing programs for members of the community, especially ethnic minority communities and socially, spiritually and economically under-served communities.
+- To conduct health seminars, health screening workshops, and forums on health and nursing programs for members of the community, especially ethnic minority communities, and socially, spiritually and economically under-served communities.